 There are several key elements that are required to develop a useful PNN.
-First, the selection of a kernel density estimator (kde) plays an important role in the neural network development process.
-The kde is an estimator of the probability density function required in the decision analysis.
+First, the selection of a KDE plays an important role in the ANN development process.
+The KDE is an estimator of the PDF required in the decision analysis.
 Second, the selection of appropriate measures of structural response are needed that help to clearly reveal structural damage.
-These elements are a critical part of the development of a probabilistic neural network that can be used to establish a measure of system health.
-Additionally, the PNNs clearly offer the potential to more accurately model complex nonlinear systems that have traditionally been modeled with linear structural dynamic techniques.
+These elements are a critical part of the development of a PNN that can be used to establish a measure of system health.

-There are, however, some limitations to using these neural networks.
+There are limitations to using these ANNs.
 Care needs to be taken when calculating multivariate density estimates.
-The size of the exemplar or training set needed in kernel density estimation increases dramatically as the order or dimensionality of the density estimation increases (Silverman, [4]).
-Thus, the requirement for large amounts of experimental data in estimating the probability densities might cause some limitations of these neural network techniques.
+The size of the exemplar or training set needed in kernel density estimation increases dramatically as the order or dimensionality of the density estimation increases (Silverman, 1986).
+Thus, the requirement for large amounts of experimental data in estimating the probability densities might cause some limitations of these ANN techniques.
 Also, these two techniques are currently limited to assessing whether damage has occurred in a structure and they do not provide a method for determining the location or extent of the damage in the structure.
 In addition, the type of smoothing chosen in the kernel density estimation could limit not only the accuracy but also the computational speed of the estimation.
-Also, when the sample set is large, the choice of kernel estimator may also be very important in reducing the computation time of the probability density estimation (Silverman, [4]).
+Finally, when the sample set is large, the choice of kernel estimator may be very important in reducing the computation time of the probability density estimation (Silverman, 1986).